Actindo-AG/Documentation/DataHub/Operation/03_ManageHTMLTemplates.md

 2. In the *Preview* section at the bottom of the *Edit HTML template* view, select an entity type in the drop-down list *Entity type*.
 All available entities are displayed in the list.

-  > [Info] The available entities depend on the modules installed in your Core1 Platform.
+  > [Info] The available entities depend on the modules installed in your *Core1 Platform*.

 3. Enter the corresponding entity identification number of the entity for which you want to preview the template in the field *Entity ID*.

 4. Click the [SAVE AND PREVIEW TEMPLATE] button.
-  The template is saved and a new browser window opens displaying a preview of the template for the selected entity.
+  The template has been saved and a new browser window is displayed with a preview of the template for the selected entity.

   ![Preview](../../Assets/Screenshots/DataHub/Settings/HTMLTemplates/Preview.png "[Preview]")